Negotiating Contracts: Everything You Need to Know

 Negotiation is sometimes considered an art, but it's one that almost anyone can master, as long as he or she follows some key tips.
 When both sides end up pleased with the results, you can consider that negotiation process a success.

 If you need help with contract negotiations, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.